The war in Ukraine is the last contribution of the Chaos Empire to the crisis ("La Vanguardia", Spain)

-It should be said that during the Cold War, the creation of an atomic and hydrogen bomb, strategic bombers and submarines (that is, capable of delivering atomic weapon thousands of kilometers away), intercontinental rockets, missiles with a divided warhead, the development of a military first-strike doctrine, the transfer of an arms race to space and much more was not a Soviet initiative.
-Moscow always went into all this madness only in response to the actions of its opponent.
-Now the same thing is happening with stealth aircraft and UAVs ...
+It should be said that during the Cold War, the creation of an atomic and hydrogen bomb, strategic bombers and submarines (that is, capable of delivering atomic weapon thousands of kilometers), intercontinental missiles, multiple reentry vehicle missiles, the development of a first strike military doctrine, the transfer of the arms race into space, and much more were not the initiative of the USSR.
+Moscow has always indulged in all this madness only in response to the actions of its enemy.
+Now the same thing is happening with stealth aircraft and drones...

 If we talk about China, then this side of the question is even more obvious and deserves a separate explanation.
 China has almost the same nuclear arsenal as in the 80s (it is equal to the potential of Britain and is not particularly modernized), and is the only country whose military doctrine has the obligation not to use these weapons unless it is attacked.
 If you do not attach special importance to those fables who spread the media, then China’s response to the military ring that is increasingly shrinking around it has a pronounced defensive character: the destruction of the enemy’s satellites, thereby preventing its naval forces from delivering targeted blows.